vanokhin/vanokhin/README.md

 ## Get in touch

-If you have a question regarding Shortcodes Ultimate, please head to the [support center](https://getshortcodes.com/support/?from=githubcontact).
+If you have a question regarding Shortcodes Ultimate, please head to the [help center](https://getshortcodes.com/support/?from=githubcontact).
 Otherwise, find me here t.me/vanokhin